CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 - OpenStack credentials for cPouta
 - python virtualenv with ansible==2.3, shade, dnspython and pyopenssl
 - venv should have latest setuptools and pip (pip install --upgrade pip setuptools)
-- metrics needs java keytool on the bastion host: sudo yum install java-1.8.0-openjdk-headless
+- metrics needs some extra packages on the bastion host
+  - sudo yum install java-1.8.0-openjdk-headless python-passlib httpd-tools
 - if you have SELinux enabled, either disable that or make sure the virtualenv has libselinux-python
 - ssh access to the internal network of your project
     - either run this on your bastion host